 Secondary Domain Controller (BDC) A Windows NT Server that handles the same functions as a Primary Domain Controller (PDC) if the PDC is unavailable.
 See also domain controller.
-Boot ROM See NCD ThinSTAR boot software. booting The process of loading the startup programs into a terminal after it has been turned on or restarted. client A device or software on a network that accesses services, applications, or data provided by a server.
+Boot ROM See NCD ThinSTAR boot software. client A device or software on a network that accesses services, applications, or data provided by a server.
 See also thin client. connection A communication session between a client device and a server by means of a session protocol.
 An NCD ThinSTAR terminal communicates with a Terminal Server by means of the RDP protocol or the Citrix ICA protocol.
 You can define any number of connections on an NCD ThinSTAR terminal.
 DDC Display Data Channel.
-DDC allows a display monitor to inform the host system about its identity and communicate additional levels of display capabilities. desktop The working area of a screen.
+DDC allows a display monitor to inform the host system about its identity and communicate additional levels of display capabilities.
 DHCP Dynamic Host Configuration Protocol.
 A network service that dynamically assigns valid IP addresses to network devices as they start up.
 DHCP can also provide machines with valid subnet mask values, the IP addresses of gateway devices, DNS servers, and WINS server IDs.
-See also subnet mask, gateway, and DNS.
+See also subnet mask and DNS.
 DNS Domain Name System.
 A distributed database and utilities for defining TCP/IP domains and mapping domain names to IP addresses.
 See also domain and fully qualified domain name.

 domain A set of network devices that are managed together.
 NCD networking involves DNS domains and Windows NT domains.
 A DNS domain is a TCP/IP construct that defines hierarchical groups of devices on the Internet.
 It is a segment of the Internet and is given a unique, official name by InterNIC, the organization that administers Internet names and IP addresses.
 A Microsoft Windows NT domain is a unique group of Windows NT Servers and workstations that the network administrator defines for centralized administration.
 See also domain controller, DNS, and fully qualified domain name. domain controller A Windows NT Server maintains the master database for a Microsoft domain (see domain).
 The database identifies users and systems, both of which may be members of the domain.
-The domain controller authenticates domain logons and maintains the Windows NT domain's security policy.
-Ethernet A popular network protocol (IEEE 802.3) and a physical channel for transmitting data over coaxial, twisted-pair, or fiber-optic cable.
-Ethernet address The low-level address that the physical Ethernet network uses.
-Each device on the Ethernet has a unique physical address assigned by the IEEE and the device vendor.
-This is also called a MAC address or NIC ID. focus Being in a mode to receive input from the keyboard or mouse.
-Used in reference to tasks on the desktop.
-While several tasks may be currently active, only one has the focus at a time.
+The domain controller authenticates domain logons and maintains the Windows NT domain's security policy. fully qualified domain name A name for a network device that combines its hostname and its DNS domain name.
+For example, suppose that the domain acctg.biggcorp.com has a device whose hostname is SaleServer.
+The device's fully qualified domain name is SaleServer.acctg.biggcorp.com.
+See also DNS and domain.
+FQDN See fully qualified domain name.
+ICA Independent Computing Architecture.
+A remote session protocol developed by Citrix Systems for communication between terminals and servers running Citrix WinFrame or Citrix MetaFrame.